Vectorized/solady/docs/tokens/erc20votes.md

     returns (uint256)
 ```

-Returns the latest amount of voting units `account` has before `timepoint`.
+Returns the latest amount of voting units `account` has before or during `timepoint`.

 ### delegates(address)